greearb/lanforge-scripts/CONTRIBUTING.md

 The tool itself will automatically fix some issues for you, helping avoid failures during automated code linting run on pull request and push.
 In this case, the fixes `pre-commit` makes require you to re-stage (`git add`) the fixed files and reattempt commit.
 Most of these checks (except YAML syntax checking) are also run during automated code linting, which is run on pull request and push.

 We're slowly working to add more Python scripts to automated code linting using GitHub Actions.
 However, most scripts are not included at this point and we do not yet have a way to configure `pre-commit` to ignore non-included or non-Python scripts.
 Should you encounter failures during commit which you would like to bypass, re-run `git commit` with the `--no-verify` to bypass `pre-commit` and force a commit.

+Additionally, one may ignore linting failures on a line-by-line basis, for example by appending ` # noqa: XXXX`, to the erroring line, where `XXXX` is the failed check identifier.
+However, we strongly discourage this unless absolutely necessary.

 We ask that you force commits only in limited cases.
 The feedback and fixes from `pre-commit` are valuable and help us ensure code quality in this repository.
 Any failures during automated linting checks in GitHub Actions will require re-submission of your pull request to fix the issue.